Anton de Pasquale: Formula Renault

 De Pasquale then moved to Europe to compete in the Formula Renault 1.6 NEC Championship winning seven races and gaining three podiums and winning the championship.

-He then shifted to the Eurocup Formula Renault 2.0 racing for Koiranen GP for all but 5 races.
+De Pasquale then shifted to the Eurocup Formula Renault 2.0 racing for Koiranen GP for all but 5 races.
 He scored 4 points and ended the season in 18th place.

 Supercars Dunlop Series

-De Pasquale then moved back into Australia to compete in the Supercars Dunlop Series racing for Paul Morris Motorsport.
-He scored one podium and finished in 11th place in the standings.
+De Pasquale then moved back into Australia to compete in the 2016 Supercars Dunlop Series racing for Paul Morris Motorsport.
+He scored one podium and finished in eleventh place in the standings.
+In 2017, he finished fourth.

+Erebus Motorsport

+For the 2018 Supercars Championship, De Pasquale moved to Erebus Motorsport on a multi year deal.
+He had his first win at Hidden Valley Raceway in 2020.

+Dick Johnson Racing

+De Pasquale moved to DJR Team Penske in 2021 for four years taking eight wins.

+Team 18

+For the 2024 Supercars Championship, de Pasquale moved to Team 18.